metomi/rose/sphinx/tutorial/rose/furthertopics/failif-warnif.rst

    warn-if=any(this < 75);
           =all(this > 95);

-This will profuce a warning if any elements are less than 75, and a separate warning if all elements are greater than 95 (we don't want to cook the batteries!).
+This will produce a warning if any elements are less than 75, and a separate warning if all elements are greater than 95 (we don't want to cook the batteries!).